 Berger-Sweeney received her undergraduate degree in psychobiology from Wellesley College, her M.P.H. in environmental health sciences from the University of California, Berkeley, and her Ph.D. in neurotoxicology from the Johns Hopkins School of Public Health, Berger-Sweeney did the proof of concept work on Razadyne, which went on to be the second-most-used Alzheimer’s drug in the world.
 She completed her postdoctoral training at the National Institute of Health (INSERM) in Paris, France.
 Berger-Sweeney has authored more than 60 scientific publications and has held grants from the National Institutes of Health, the National Science Foundation, and numerous private foundations.

 Berger-Sweeney serves on many boards in the Hartford region, including MetroHartford Alliance; Hartford HealthCare; the Connecticut Conference of Independent Colleges; the Hartford Consortium for Higher Education; and the Capital Region Development Authority, an appointment for which she was nominated by Connecticut Governor Dannel P. Malloy.
 She also is a board member of Cold Spring Harbor Laboratory, a private, not-for-profit lab in New York that has shaped contemporary biomedical research and education.
 Berger-Sweeney is a corporator of Hartford Hospital and a fellow of the American Association for the Advancement of Science and the International Behavioral Neuroscience Society (IBNS), and she is a member of the Committee on Committees of the Society for Neuroscience.
 Berger-Sweeney has been a member of the Behavioral Neuroscience Review Panel of the National Science Foundation, the National Institutes of Health (NIH) Study Section panel, and the editorial board of Behavioral Neuroscience.
-She serves as the president of the New England Small College Athletic Conference (NESCAC).
+She serves as the president of the New England Small College Athletic Conference (NESCAC), through June 2017.